ethersphere/bee-docs/docs/bee/installation/docker.md

 Docker along with Docker Compose offers a convenient solution for spinning up and managing a "hive" of Bee nodes.

 Docker containers for Bee are hosted at [Docker Hub](https://hub.docker.com/r/ethersphere/bee).
-The "latest" tag release is recommended for most use cases.

 ## Install Docker and Docker Compose